 it alone.

 Collective is a distraction when it pulls focus from the work that actually grows the brand.
 A retailer who fills their store with unrelated Collective products to chase a thin margin ends up with a confused catalog and a diluted brand.
-The 20 to 40 percent margin sounds appealing until you remember you are taking it on products that are not yours, with less control over the customer experience and a margin that is often lower than what you make on your own line.
+The margin sounds appealing until you account for the fact that these are products that are not yours, with less control over the customer experience, a lower margin than your own line, and a customer support obligation when something goes wrong on the supplier's end.

 Figure out if Collective fits